thinktecture/relayserver/Documentation/en/relayserver.md

 * Multi-Server operation

-  * It is now possible to operate multiple Relay servers in parallel for better load distribution.
+  * It is now possible to operate multiple RelayServers in parallel for better load distribution.
 All servers need to have access to a shared network folder in order to exchange binary files with request or response payloads.

 * Improved connection stability with new On-Premises connectors

-  * The Relay server is now capable of heart beating On-Premises connectors of version 2.x or newer.
+  * The RelayServer is now capable of heart beating On-Premises connectors of version 2.x or newer.
 A connector that does not receive this heartbeat will automatically try to reconnect to the server.

 * Implementation of custom code

-  * It is now possible to extend the Relay server with custom WebAPI controllers as well as as plugins to react upon or even modify incoming requests or outgoing responses.
+  * It is now possible to extend the RelayServer with custom WebAPI controllers as well as as plugins to react upon or even modify incoming requests or outgoing responses.
 For details see [RelayServer Plugin Development](5-relayserver-interceptor-development.md).

     We offer the following extension points: